crickets-and-comb/bfb_delivery/README.md

 ## Summary

-This set of command-line tools cuts some cruft around creating delivery route manifests.
-See the docs: https://crickets-and-comb.github.io/bfb_delivery/.
+This set of command-line tools cuts some cruft around creating delivery route manifests for the Bellingham Food Bank.
+It saves an estimated five paid staff hours per week, along with removing much of the room for error.
+See the docs for user guides: https://crickets-and-comb.github.io/bfb_delivery/.

-The plan is to continue to build this package out to take on more of the tasks food-bank staff do manually to plan the delivery routes.

-They use Circuit (https://getcircuit.com) to create optimized routes from lists of addresses and products, but there are some tedious tasks to prepare the data for Circuit and then to format the optimized routes into manifests for printing:
+The food bank uses Circuit (https://getcircuit.com) to create optimized routes from lists of addresses and products, but there were some tedious tasks to prepare the data for Circuit and then to format the optimized routes into manifests for printing.
+Staff don't need to do that anymore now that they use the tool deployed with this package.
+Previously, they would:

 0. Put all the stops in a single spreadsheet.
-1. Upload stop to Circuit to produce a single huge route as a starting point.
+1. Upload stops to Circuit to produce a single huge route as a starting point.
 2. Download the optimized route.
 3. Manually "chunk" the route by driver (assign stops to drivers according to how many boxes a driver can carry, what is a sensible set of stops, per-driver constraints, etc.).
 4. Split those routes into separate worksheets.